-- (1) The first \$2,000 of per capita shares received from judgment funds awarded by the Indian Claims Commission or the U. S. Claims Court, the interests of individual Indians in trust or restricted lands, including the first \$2,000 per year of income received by individual Indians from funds derived from interests held in such trust or restricted lands (25 U.S.C.
-1407-1408) - (m) Benefits under the Indian Veterans Housing Opportunity Act of 2010 (only applies to Native American housing programs) - (n) Payments received from programs funded under Title V of the Older Americans Act of 1985 (42 U.S.C.
-3056(f)) - Payments received on or after January 1, 1989, from the Agent Orange Settlement Fund or any other fund established pursuant to the settlement in In Re Agent Orange product liability litigation, M.D.L.
-No. 381 (E.D.N.Y.) - (p) Payments received under 38 U.S.C.
-1833(c) to children of Vietnam veterans born with spinal bifida, children of women Vietnam veterans born with certain birth defects, and children of certain Korean service veterans born with spinal bifida - (q) Payments received under the Maine Indian Claims Settlement Act of 1980 (25 U.S.C.
-1721) - (r) The value of any child care provided or arranged (or any amount received as payment for such care or reimbursement for costs incurred for such care) under the Child Care and Development Block Grant Act of 1990 (42 U.S.C.
-9858q) - (s) Earned income tax credit (EITC) refund payments received on or after January 1, 1991 (26 U.S.C.
-32(j)) - (t) Payments by the Indian Claims Commission to the Confederated Tribes and Bands of Yakima Indian Nation or the Apache Tribe of Mescalero Reservation (Pub.
-L. 95-433) - (u) Amounts of scholarships funded under Title IV of the Higher Education Act of 1965j, including awards under federal work-study programs or under the Bureau of Indian Affairs student assistance programs (20 U.S.C.
+- (h) Deferred disability benefits from the Department of Veterans Affairs, whether received as a lump sum or in monthly prospective amounts - (i) Income derived from the disposition of funds to the Grand River Band of Ottawa Indians (Pub.
+L. 94-540, 90 S4ection 6) - (j) Payments, funds, or distributions authorized, established, or directed by the Seneca Nation Settlement Act of 1990 (25 U.S.C.
+1774f(b)) - (k) A lump sum or periodic payment received by an individual Indian pursuant to the Class Action Settlement Agreement in the United States District Court case entitled Elouise Cobell et al. v.
+Ken Salazar et al., for a period of one year from the time of receipt of that payment as provided in the Claims Resolution Act of 2010 - (1) The first \$2,000 of per capita shares received from judgment funds awarded by the Indian Claims Commission or the U. S. Claims Court, the interests of individual Indians in trust or restricted lands, including the first \$2,000 per year of income received by individual Indians from funds derived from interests held in such trust or restricted lands (25 U.S.C.
+1407-1408)).
+This exclusion does not include proceeds of gaming operations regulated by the Commission (25 U.S.C.
+1407-1408). - (m) Payments received from programs funded under Title V of the Older Americans Act of 1985 (42 U.S.C.
+3056(f)) - (ne) Payments received on or after January 1, 1989, from the Agent Orange Settlement Fund or any other fund established pursuant to the settlement in In Re Agent Orange product liability litigation, M.D.L.
+No. 381 (E.D.N.Y.).
+This exclusion also applies to assets. - (op) Payments received under 38 U.S.C.
+1833(c) to children of Vietnam veterans born with spinal bifida, children of women Vietnam veterans born with certain birth defects, and children of certain Korean and Thailand service veterans born with spinal bifida (42 U.S.C.
+12637(d)). - (pe) Payments received under the Maine Indian Claims Settlement Act of 1980 (25 U.S.C.
+1721).
+This exclusion also applies to assets. - (q#) The value of any child-care provided or arranged (or any amount received as payment for such care or reimbursement for costs incurred for such care) under the Child-CareChildcare and Development Block Grant Act of 1990 (42 U.S.C.
+9858q). - (rs) Earned income tax credit (EITC) refund payments received on or after January 1, 1991 (26 U.S.C.
+32(j)).
+This exclusion also applies to assets. - (st) Payments by the Indian Claims Commission to the Confederated Tribes and Bands of Yakima Indian Nation or the Apache Tribe of Mescalero Reservation (Pub.
+L. 95-433).

+This exclusion also applies to assets. - (tu) Amounts of scholarships student financial assistance funded under Title IV of the Higher Education Act of 1965j, including awards under federal work-study programs or under the Bureau of Indian Affairs student assistance programs (20 U.S.C.
 1087uu).
-For Section 8 programs, the exception found in § 237 of Public Law 109-249 applies and requires that the amount of financial assistance in excess of tuition and mandatory fees shall be considered income in accordance with the provisions codified at 24 CFR 5.609(b)(9), except for those persons with disabilities as defined by 42 U.S.C.
-1437a(b)(3)(E) (Pub.
-L. 109-249) (See See Section 6-I.L. for exceptions.) - (v) Allowances, earnings and payments to AmeriCorps participants under the National and Community Service Act of 1990 (42 U.S.C.
-12637(d)) - (w) Any amount of crime victim compensation (under the Victims of Crime Act) received through crime victim assistance (or payment or reimbursement of the cost of such assistance) as determined under the Victims of Crime Act because of the commission of a crime against the applicant under the Victims of Crime Act (42 U.S.C.
-10602)